quicwg/multipath/draft-ietf-quic-multipath.md

 The PATH_ABANDON frame informs the peer to abandon a path and retire the associated Path ID.

-When there is not enough unused Path Identifiers, endpoints SHOULD send MAX_PATHS frame to inform the peer that new Path Identifiers are available.

 PATH_ABANDON frames are formatted as shown in {{fig-path-abandon-format}}.

 ~~~